ja-guzzle/docs/docs/how_to_guides/computes/Local Spark.md

 This article provides information about Local spark support in Guzzle.

-Local spark users will only use it for development, learning and light weight purposes.
+Local spark users will only use it for development, learning and lightweight purposes.

 Local spark does not support various features like :